Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Introduction

 However, achieving real-time UQ of the terrain and safety presents formidable challenges.
 The primary source of uncertainty arises from the sparse 3D measurements of the terrain; a situation where missing information cannot merely be approximated by simple additive noise models, which are typically adequate for other uncertainties like measurement noise or the uncertainties in the lander's position and attitude.
 For accurate hazard detection, such as identifying small rocks, it is imperative to achieve a resolution in the measured 3D terrain data that is at least half the maximum tolerable rock height, presenting a significant technical challenge.
 Active terrain sensors, such as LiDAR, provide direct measurements of 3D locations on the terrain surface, but these measurements are inherently sparse, especially in planetary landing scenarios where terrain sensing ideally begins at altitudes of 1km or 2km.
 Conversely, passive sensors like optical cameras offer higher resolution, but reconstructing a 3D scene from images often fails to achieve the necessary resolution due to the terrain's poor textures.

 This paper presents a novel real-time stochastic hazard detection algorithm capable of handling topographic uncertainty arising from sparse terrain measurement.
 First, we develop a novel real-time Gaussian DEM construction algorithm that utilizes Delaunay triangulation and a localized Gaussian Random Field (GRF) model for efficient evaluation.
 Next, we introduce an innovative real-time stochastic hazard detection algorithm that converts Gaussian DEMs into stochastic safety maps.
 A fast and provably conservative HD algorithm is developed for standard DEM input, which is then extended to accommodate Gaussian DEM input.
 Finally, the effectiveness of these proposed methodologies is demonstrated through a combination of real and synthetic terrain data.
+The proposed pipeline is shown in Fig.~\ref{fig:pipeline}